ffgama/swarmsensing/README.md

-- Project Name: Swarm sensing

-Summary: Anomaly detection based on records bees activities.
+PROJECT: Swarm sensing -  Anomaly detection based on records bees activities.

 Description: Anomaly detection using traditional techniques such as KNN (distance measure) and LOF (density measure) based on records bees activities.